jermp/fulgor/README.md

 	curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-It is also recommended to use the [Nightly](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html#rustup-and-the-role-of-rust-nightly) release channel.

-	rustup toolchain install nightly

 #### zlib

 If you do not have `zlib` installed, you can do